Wheelchair Skills Training for Mobility Impairments

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on wheelchair skills training, so it's unlikely to require changes to your medication.

-Is wheelchair skills training safe for humans?
+What prior data suggests that this wheelchair skills training is safe for children?

 This trial is for children aged 5-17 with physical disabilities like spinal cord injury, cerebral palsy, or genetic disorders who use a manual wheelchair at least 25% of the time.
 They must be able to follow simple instructions and have an English-speaking parent/caregiver.
 Participants need to live in Michigan and have a safe wheelchair.